nrfconnect/sdk-zephyr/tests/bluetooth/bsim_bt/bsim_test_mesh/README.rst

 Bluetooth Mesh BabbleSim tests
 ##############################

-This directory contains a set of high level system tests for the Bluetooth Mesh subsystem.
+This directory contains a set of high level system tests for the Bluetooth mesh subsystem.
 The tests run on the BabbleSim simulator, using the BabbleSim test framework.

 Tests are organized into bash scripts under the test_scripts folder.
-Each subfolder of test_scripts contains tests for a specific module in the Bluetooth Mesh subsystem, and each folder has a corresponding test_<subfolder>.c under the src/ directory containing the necessary test harnesses to execute the tests.
+Each subfolder of test_scripts contains tests for a specific module in the Bluetooth mesh subsystem, and each folder has a corresponding test_<subfolder>.c under the src/ directory containing the necessary test harnesses to execute the tests.

 There's only a single test application for all the Bluetooth Mesh BabbleSim